SSO and MFA

 Tailscale does not store credit card information, and instead uses Stripe to securely process transactions.
 Stripe is certified to PCI DSS Service Provider Level 1, which is the highest level of security certification available in the payments industry.

 As Tailscale does not store customer data, only metadata, Tailscale doesn’t have any services in scope for PCI DSS.

-Tailscale can be a supporting safeguard for your PCI-compliant system, to encrypt transmission of cardholder data across open, public networks (PCI requirement 4).
+Tailscale can be a supporting safeguard for PCI compliance in your cardholder data environment, to encrypt transmission of cardholder data across open, public networks (PCI requirement 4).

 Have a security concern about Tailscale?

 Get in touch with our security team at firstname.lastname@example.org to disclose any security vulnerabilities.

 Upon discovering a vulnerability, we ask that you act in a way to protect our users' information:

 - Test against fake data and accounts, not our users' information.